json-api/json-api/examples/index.md

-> Note: in the responses above with a 422 status code, `400 Bad Request` would also be acceptable. ([More details.](http://stackoverflow.com/a/20215807/1261879)) JSON API doesn't take a position on 400 vs. 422.
+> Note: in the responses above with a 422 status code, `400 Bad Request` would also be acceptable. ([More details.](http://stackoverflow.com/a/20215807/1261879)) JSON:API doesn't take a position on 400 vs. 422.

 ### <a href="#error-objects-error-codes" id="error-objects-error-codes" class="headerlink"></a> Error Codes